jeongukjae/jeongukjae.github.io/_posts/2019/2019-07-21-attention is all you need review.md

 ---
-title: "📃 Review of \"Attention Is All You Need\""
+title: "Review of \"Attention Is All You Need\""
 layout: post
 tags:
   - paper